jundalisay/spblist/content/en/research/mayan/popol/part-2/chapter-03.md

 title: "The Red Tree of Cochineal"
 weight: 8
 date: 2024-05-12
-# description: "John Stuart Mill was part of the British East India Company who advocated free trade"
+description: "This is the story of a maiden, the daughter of a lord named Cuchumaquic."
 image: "/covers/popol.jpg"
-# date: 2020-10-31
 ---